 Most people only become aware of beavers when they are a nuisance, but did you know that biologists classify beavers as a Keystone species?
 Beaver ponds create wetlands which are among the most biologically productive ecosystems in the world (1).
 They increase plant, bird (2) and wildlife variety (3), improve water quality (4), and raise salmon and trout populations (5).
-This one species supports hundreds.
+This one species supports thousands of species.

 How is this possible?
 By opening the tree canopy, sunlight reaches the water and triggers an explosion of biological activity.
 Algae and aquatic plants grow in the sun drenched, nutrient rich water.
 This organic material supports microscopic organisms, which are eaten by a variety of invertebrates.
 These become food for fish, birds and mammals.
 An entire food chain is created in a beaver pond.